 The sacks in which rice is usually packed contain common contaminants in the form of mineral oil.
 Fabrics made of jute are commonly treated with this oil so that it becomes flexible fabric.
 During transportation, rice comes in contact with the oil and becomes unsuitable for consumption above quantities greater than 5 and 500 ppm.

 A type of bacterium called Aspergillus produces a harmful substance named aflatoxins which contaminates foods like rice.
 When rice gets exposed to heavy rains and high humid conditions, the bacteria find a favourable condition to grow, thus causing contamination.
-High amount of these toxins can be found in rice that has been damaged by rain and paraboiled rice.
+The high amount of these toxins can be found in rice that has been damaged by rain and parboiled rice.

-Lead and cadium are other common contaminants found in rice, especially if it is milled.
+Lead and cadmium are other common contaminants found in rice, especially if it is milled.
 When the consumption of these contaminants becomes high, it can cause deleterious effects on the body.
-There are some fertilizers that contain cadium in high amounts which get absorbed by the rice grain from the soil.
-High amount of lead when consumed in your diet can damage the brain and lead to digestive problems.
+There are some fertilizers that contain cadmium in high amounts which get absorbed by the rice grain from the soil.
+The high amount of lead, when consumed in your diet can damage the brain and lead to digestive problems.